What is a South Dakota Eviction Notice or Notice to Quit?

 How long does the South Dakota eviction process usually take end to end?

 The duration of the eviction process for South Dakota will usually depend on the amount of notice required, along with the overall volume of proceedings being held simultaneously.
 Here is a basic explanation of South Dakota notice periods:

 - No fault of the tenant(s): 30-day notice

 After the pre-defined notice period is over, the actual eviction may still take from 5 weeks to 3 months.
 It is important to note that with particular types of housing, including where rent is subsidized, the mandated notice period is often even longer.

 While you can opt to produce a Notice to Vacate without support, many property owners who go to court will be represented by an attorney.
 Locating an attorney to give feedback on your South Dakota Eviction Notice could be expensive.
-An easier way to double-check your document would be via the On Call attorney network.
+An easier way to double-check your document would be via the Rocket Lawyer attorney network.
 By signing up for a Premium membership, you can get your document evaluated by an attorney with experience in real estate matters.
 Whether you make another SD Eviction Notice or other legal documents for property owners, Rocket Lawyer is here to help.